PSU-OIT-ARC/django-hipaa/README.md

 ## Timeout

-Add `<script src="{{ STATIC_URL }}hipaa/ping.js"></script>` to your base Django template (after jQuery is included) to ping the site every 5 minutes (by default).
+Add `<script src="{{ STATIC_URL }}hipaa/ping.js"></script>` to your base Django template (after jQuery is included) to ping the site every once in a while.
 This will prevent the user from being logged out if they stay on the same page for a long time.

-If you set HIPAA_MILLISECONDS_BETWEEN_PINGS in JavaScript land before the script is included, then it will use that instead of the 5 minute default.